1f0rg0r/1f0rg0r/README.md

 BTWBTWBTW if i interact w u i probably think ur cool but it might take a little to consider u a friend so keep that in mind ^^,

-> _The books you throw aside
-I take them in advance,
-to make my mind not feel alone_